cositools/cosi-data-challenges/README.md

 The input models and challenges for DC3 were provided by the COSI science teams.
 There are challenges for the different science groups: GRBs, Positrons, Nucleosynthesis, Galactic, Extragalactic, and Dark Matter.
 These are described in detail in the [Data Challenges](#data-challenges) section below.

+Users are encouraged to post feedback on the [Discussions](https://github.com/cositools/cosi-data-challenges/discussions) page.
+This can include solutions to specific challenges, questions, issues, etc.

 In summary, to get started with DC3, install cosipy, familiarize yourself with the [data-products](data-products), and then start working through the [Data Challenges](#data-challenges), as described below.

 ## System Requirements